efleurantin2103/AlgoSpace/README.md

 # AlgoSpace

 Copyright (C) 2024 Emmanuel Fleurantin

 A computational mathematics laboratory.

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Unless otherwise specified in individual project directories, this program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Please note that specific projects within this repository may have different licensing terms.
+Refer to the README.md file in each project directory for project-specific licensing information.

 For more information about the GNU General Public License, visit: http://www.gnu.org/licenses/